mesosphere/marathon/docs/docs/rest-api/mesosphere/marathon/api/v2/AppsResource_create.md

 During an upgrade all instances of an application get replaced by a new version.
 The upgradeStrategy controls how Marathon stops old versions and launches new versions.
-It consists of two values:
+It consists of three values:

 * `minimumHealthCapacity` (Optional.
 Default: 1.0) - a number between `0`and `1`
 that is multiplied with the instance count.
 This is the minimum number of healthy